 Information comes in many different formats.
 Some types of resources are academic, while others are popular and informal.
 Understanding the various types of content available to you will make it easier to plan your research.
 Click below to learn more about the various types of information sources.

 From an information perspective, print books and ebooks are the same.
 The main difference between them is access.
 Print books are physical items, whereas ebooks are digital files that can be accessed from a variety of devices.

 Book publication can take a long time.
 First, the author researches the topic, then they write a draft.
 The unpublished manuscript is then sent to a publisher to be edited, rewritten, and finally ... published.

-This can be a lengthy process and explains why even if a book is released in 2016, it likely doesn’t contain up-to-the minute information.
+This can be a lengthy process and explains why even if a book is released in 2022, it likely doesn’t contain up-to-the-minute information.

 Why use books/ebooks?
-Books provide overviews, background, history and introductions as well as in-depth examinations of topics.
-They are useful when you are looking for in-depth information on a topic, or background overview of a subject area.
+Books provide overviews, background, history, and introductions, as well as in-depth examinations of topics.
+They are useful when you are looking for specific information on a topic, or broader summaries of a subject area.

 When researching a topic for your academic work, you may be asked to find “scholarly” / “academic” / “research” / “peer reviewed” journal articles.

 These terms are sometimes used interchangeably, but not all articles are peer reviewed, and there are slight differences between these categories.

 The main thing to note is that all of these types of articles are found in journals (as opposed to magazines, newspapers, or books).